Security

 Secure headers

 To protect our users from attacks, we leverage browser protections such as HTTP Strict Transport Protection.
-We also constantly monitor our SSL configuration rating, where we target to a minimum of an A grade for all our general domains and an A+ for all domains under our full control.
+We also constantly monitor our SSL configuration rating, where we target a minimum rating of A for all our general domains and an A+ for all domains under our full control.

 Data retention policy